 These days, it’s more of a win-win than ever to save on energy.
 Every time you lower your utility bills, you put more money back in your back account.
 And lesser energy bills also means less energy consumed, which means less harmful emissions released into our environment.
 And what makes this an even better deal is you don’t have to renovate your home to make it more energy efficient.
 There are many simple, effective things that you can do, with little investment and little or no DIY experience, to save energy at home.

-Let’s take a look at 10 simple things you can do to reduce energy consumption.
+Let’s take a look at 10 simple ways you can save energy at home.

 1. Have an Energy Audit